ScienceHackDayPDX/TEMPLATE-project-repository/ROADMAP.md

-Where is this project going?
-The ROADMAP.md is a place to lay out your vision for how the project is going to get to where it's going.
-This project is meant to distill down climate
+This project is meant to distill down climate data into an easy to understand visual (hardware driven) that is interactive to help users understand the impact of climate change.
+Using the least amount of code to output to hardware.

-You might do this with a timeline, or a list of software or hardware milestones.
-A ROADMAP.md helps people who want to know more about your project to understand how you will get to your goal.
+Use NASA climate models (data.gov) for interval

+Steps:
+  1. Collect climate data - focusing on CO2 & temperature
+  2. Write code to